travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 * Pay attention to warnings in docfx output, they are useful.

-* Using the Jekyll process, we could define global site variables like {{site.sn}}, where site.sn = "Scrapbook101".
+* Using the Jekyll process, we could define global site variables like Scrapbook101core, where site.sn = "Scrapbook101".
 With the docfx process, we haven't figured out how to do that.

-## Next steps
+## Customization

 ### Learn about templates